Taylor Bernosky is a

 in mathematics.
 He works with the Rapid Response Institute and the computer

-science and software engineering department on many projects, and plans to
+science and software engineering department on many projects, and he plans to

 continue pursuing opportunities to continue his professional development.
 In

 his spare time, he enjoys coding on his various side projects, playing video